tatcn8/100-days-of-code/log.md

 **Thoughts:**: Love me some code man.
 Today is the last day of my bootcamp and I start full time as a software engineer on 3/30 with Brand New Box.
 Thanks to my wife, my children, and my friend Will Carey for getting me through bootcamp and the frick out of healthcare.

 **Link to work:**: https://capstonefinance.herokuapp.com/

+### Day 30: March 17, 2022
+**Today's Progress**: Took some much need mental health breaks to celebrate bootcamp graduation.
+Went fishing/camping with my wife and children

+### Day 31: March 18, 2022
+**Today's Progress**: Took some much need mental health breaks to celebrate bootcamp graduation.
+Went fishing/camping with my wife and children

+### Day 32: March 19, 2022
+**Today's Progress**: Took some much need mental health breaks to celebrate bootcamp graduation.
+Went fishing/camping with my wife and children

+### Day 33: March 20, 2022
+**Today's Progress**: Took some much need mental health breaks to celebrate bootcamp graduation.
+Went fishing/camping with my wife and children

+### Day 34: March 21, 2022
+**Today's Progress**: back to Ruby and the Ruby is for fun repo on github.
+Signed the contract for my first official software engineering job with Brand New Box in Lawrence, KS.

+**Thoughts:**: Built a really fun random number game in ruby, and actually played it quite a few times lol.

+**Link to work:**:

+num = rand(1..1_000_000)
+print "guess a number between one and a million: "

+loop do
+    input = gets.to_i

+    if input == num
+        puts "you win!"
+        exit
+    end
+    if input < num
+        print "wrong; your guess was too low...guess a higher number: " end
+    if input > num
+        print "wrong; your guess was too high...guess a lower number: " end end